Related Content

 The trains which will be used on some of the IR routes in Austria

-The idea is that the new InterRegio services in Austria will be the equivalent of the IR services in Switzerland and the Regio services in Germany; hence semi-fast long distance services operating at regular timetables every one or two hours.
+The idea is that these new InterRegio services in Austria will be the equivalent of the IR services in Switzerland and the Regio services in Germany; hence semi-fast long distance services operating at regular timetables every one or two hours.

 The six new routes: